Borussia Dortmund suffer from sound of silence in Champions League exit | DW | 11.03.2020

 Yet it seemed BVB were the only ones who had a problem with the eerie atmosphere.
 PSG looked like a side determined to overcome years of Champions League hurt, one focused on delivering a performance worthy of making the quarterfinals.
 They wobbled in the final 15 minutes, as is their style, and Neymar helped Emre Can get sent off, as is his style, but this time PSG were the ones making the comeback.
 This time, and somewhat ironically against his former side, Thomas Tuchel was the right coach.

+"The fans were missed," said Erling Haaland, who struggled to get into the game.
+"That's not an excuse for our performance, but you absolutely need them."

+PSG weren't phased.
 Neymar's diving header came when the Brazilian stole into the space that inevitably comes when everyone rushes to the front post to defend a corner.
-The speed with which PSG shifted the ball around before Juan Bernat got the decisive touch for the second goal was exactly what Dortmund spent an hour searching for.
+And the speed with which PSG shifted the ball around before Juan Bernat got the decisive touch for the second goal was exactly what Dortmund spent an hour searching for.

 "It wasn't all that bad," Hummels said.
 "The easy loss of possession wasn't great and shouldn't happen, but on the whole it was a game with few chances.
 We didn't really have any clear-cut chances."